umrlastig/pegazus-ontology/scripts/land-registry/4_BUILD_KG.md

 }
 ```

-### 6.2 Create aggregate attribute versions for PlotNature Attribute for each landmark aggregation
+### 6.2 PlotNature attribute for each landmark aggregation
 * In this step, we want to build aggregated attributes versions that are equals for each landmark aggregation.

 #### 6.3.1 Match PlotNature attribute versions that should be aggregated